aherbez/clicker/README.md

 ### Implementation notes

 I chose to go with vanilla ES6-style JS, with no additional libraries.
-I did borrow heavily from my own simple 2d game engine (Stirling.js) for the basic Entity and UI classes, but all code was written for this challenge specifically.
+I did borrow concepts from my own simple 2d game engine (Stirling.js) for the basic Entity and UI classes, but all code was written for this challenge specifically.

 ## Project Log